MicrosoftDocs/Viva/Viva/goals/ms-sql-server-integration.md

 4. Select **Next** to finish and save your OKR.
 You’ll now see the MS SQL Server icon next to the OKR‘s progress indicator.
 This means Viva Goals will automatically measure the progress based on the data updates in the report.

-## Disabling the integration
+## How to disable the integration

-The MS SQL Server may also be disabled by an Admin at any time.
-To disable the integration, as an Admin go to MS SQL in the Integrations section.
+The MS SQL Server can be disabled by an admin at any time.
+To disable the integration, go to MS SQL in the Integrations section.
 Select MS SQL Server in the integrations section and select **Manage**.
 In the configurations page, select the Change dropdown, select **Disable and confirm the action**.